cterveen/upkg/README.md

 usually don't return full information but only the required information.
 More and different features may be added in the future.

+MODELS - The method to extract the Polys object from a model uses a bypass and might not work all the time.
+The description of a model does not fit the data in a map.
+It currently jumps to the position the Polys object is expected, if any data is added before this it will likely fail (so always check if a Polys object is returned.

 OTHER GAMES - Although the same game engine and package file format is used for multiple games upkg has not been made for or tested on packages other than for Unreal Tournament '99 (package version 68).